japgolly/learning/recursion-blog/FAQ.md

-   them using Matryoshka or any other library - the only difference is syntax (eg. `blah.cata(f)` vs `Recursion.cata(blah)(f)`) or maybe some of the basics have different names (`Fix` vs `Mu`, `unfix` vs `embed`), and you'll learn that be spending 3 minutes reading the README of the recursion library of your choice.
+   them using Matryoshka or any other library - the only difference is syntax (eg. `blah.cata(f)` vs `Recursion.cata(blah)(f)`) or maybe some of the basics have different names (`Fix` vs `Mu`, `unfix` vs `embed`), and you'll learn that within 3 minutes of reading the README of the recursion library of your choice.

 2. Matryoshka is very, very awesome, but shouldn't be considered gospel nor the